 There are a number of divers out there who regularly dive solo, often without the proper training and pre-requisites to do this safely.
 The solo diver course will introduce the concepts and practice of redundancy dive planning and safe solo diving techniques.

 What do I need to start?

-- You must be certified as an Advanced Open Water diver or equivalent.
+- You must be certified as an Advanced Adventure Diver or equivalent.

 - Be 21 years of age

 Solo diver training will prepare you to become a self-sufficient diver, able to prevent, anticipate and deal with problems underwater.
 A significant proportion of the course will be devoted to helping the individual diver establish his or her personal limits.

 The solo diver course takes place over one and a half days, beginning with a classroom discussion and gear configuration.
 The second day will consists of 2 shore dives where the diver can put their solo diving theory and development into practice.

 Your solo diver manual, solo diver slate, boat trip to Rottnest, air fills and certification fees.

 You need to supply you own scuba gear plus a redundant air supply system e.g pony bottle, twin cylinders with isolation valve, independent doubles or spare air.
 You will also need visual and audible diver signalling devices (SMBs, whistle, diver alerts, mirrors)

 Find out about course dates by phoning us on 9353 2488 or emailing us here